Chargeback reason codes: the complete guide for issuing banks

 Mastercard chargeback reason codes 101

-While Mastercard's system parallels Visa's, there are important distinctions you need to know:
+While Mastercard's system parallels Visa's, there are important distinctions you need to know.

 Fraud-related chargebacks